These are links to other blogs, channels, software, or sites that I have found interesting or useful to me.

 • SourceTree - regardless of your opinion of Git UIs, sometimes, it’s easier to visualize a graph than read git log.
 For me, you still need a grasp of the underlying commands, but it tremendously helps with getting the right arguments 99% of the time.

-• Bitwarden - password managers are a controversial topic it seems, but Bitwarden seems quite reasonable
+• Bitwarden - password managers are a controversial topic it seems, but Bitwarden seems quite reasonable.
+New management seems to be aiming to enshittify it

 Miscellaneous